histoire-dev/histoire/docs/guide/getting-started.md

 *<u>*Auto-CodeGen*</u>: Generates copiable source code dynamically from the current story state.

 *<u>*Auto-Docs*</u>: Generates documentation and controls automatically by analyzing the imported components.

+## Community

+If you have questions or need help, reach out to the community at [Discord](https://discord.gg/KpCnT72rJk) and [GitHub Discussions](https://github.com/histoire-dev/histoire/discussions).